Frequently Asked Questions

 How many staff members work for Prairie Hospice?

-We have three part-time staff members.
-Two part-time staff job-share the volunteer coordinator position.
-Among many other things, they organize and participate in volunteer training, manage client intake, thoughtfully match volunteers with our clients, and provide support to all of our volunteers and clients, as needed.
-Our part-time administrative support person provides much needed support to the Board, handles financial records including donations and tax receipts, keeps volunteer and donor records, solicits and screens volunteer applicants, attends to event details, and facilitates communication.
+We have four part-time staff members.
+The part-time Executive Director provides support to the board, leadership and engagement for staff and volunteers, and builds productive relationships with donors, funders, and partners in the community.
+Two part-time staff job-share the Volunteer Coordinator position.
+They organize and participate in volunteer training, manage client intake, thoughtfully match volunteers with our clients, and provide support to all of our volunteers and clients, as needed.
+Our part-time Administrative Assistant provides support to staff and the board, handles financial and donor records, assists with volunteer recruitment and training, and attends to fundraising and recognition event details.
 These staff members are absolutely critical to our functioning.
 We operate with a volunteer board that contributes huge numbers of hours to sustain and grow Prairie Hospice.